Ātman (Hinduism): Upanishads

-Ātman is a central topic in all of the Upanishads, and "know your Ātman" is one of their thematic foci.
-The Upanishads say that Atman denotes "the ultimate essence of the universe" as well as "the vital breath in human beings", which is "imperishable Divine within" that is neither born nor does it die.
+Ātman is a central topic in all of the Upanishads, and "know your Ātman" is a recurring principle throughout.
+The Upanishads describe the atman as both "the ultimate essence of the universe" and "the vital breath in human beings", which is an "imperishable Divine within" that is neither born nor dies.

-The Upanishads express two distinct, somewhat divergent themes on the relation between Atman and Brahman.
+The Upanishads express two distinct, divergent themes on the relation between Atman and Brahman.
 Some teach that Brahman (highest reality; universal principle; being-consciousness-bliss) is identical with Ātman, while others teach that Ātman is part of Brahman but not identical to it.
-This ancient debate flowered into various dual and non-dual theories in Hinduism.
-The Brahmasutra by Badarayana (~100 BCE) synthesized and unified these somewhat conflicting theories, stating that Atman and Brahman are different in some respects, particularly during the state of ignorance, but at the deepest level and in the state of self-realization, Atman and Brahman are identical, non-different (advaita).
-According to Koller, this synthesis countered the dualistic tradition of Samkhya-Yoga schools and realism-driven traditions of Nyaya-Vaiseshika schools, enabling it to become the foundation of Vedanta as Hinduism's most influential spiritual tradition.
+This ancient debate developed into various dual and non-dual theories in Hinduism.
+The Brahmasutra by Badarayana (~100 BCE) synthesized and unified these conflicting theories, stating that Atman and Brahman are different in some respects, particularly during the state of ignorance, but at the deepest level and in the state of self-realization, Atman and Brahman are identical, non-different (advaita).
+According to Koller, this synthesis countered the dualistic tradition of Samkhya-Yoga schools and realism-driven traditions of Nyaya-Vaiseshika schools, allowing it to emerge as the foundation of Vedanta as Hinduism's most influential spiritual tradition.

-The atman, according to several Upaniṣadic texts, is present within the human body, extending even to the extremities such as the tips of the nails (Brihadaranyaka Upanishad 1.4.7).
-Though the atman pervades the entire body, the Upanishads often emphasize the heart, not as a physical organ but as an inner "cave" or guha, as the atman's special locus.
+According to several Upaniṣadic texts, the atman is present within the human body, extending even to the extremities such as the tips of the nails (Brihadaranyaka Upanishad 1.4.7).
+Although the atman pervades the entire body, the Upanishads often emphasize the heart, not as a physical organ but as an inner "cave" or guha, as the atman's special locus.
 It is described as lying deep within the heart (Chandogya Upanishad III.14.3-4).